-This document describes how to use FORCE EDGE CONNECT (hereafter simply referred to as EDGE CONNECT).
+This document describes how to use FORCAM FORCE EDGE CONNECT.

-The manual describes the different components and functions that are available for connecting assets and the possibilities the application offers for signal interpretation and transmission.
+The manual describes the different components and functions that are available for connecting assets, and the possibilities that the application offers for signal interpretation and transmission.

 Target group

 The manual requires, among other, basic knowledge in signal processing and electronic data processing as well as certain knowledge regarding the controllers and communication protocols used.